 After Miss Ethel gave her the bad news she went into the back yard and stirred coffee grounds and eggshells into the soil around her tomato plants.
-Cee watched her.
+Blank and unable to respond to Ethel's diagnosis, Cee watched her.
 A small bag of garlic cloves hung from her apron strings.
 For the aphids, she said.
-An or destanced aggressive gardener, Miss Ethel blocked enemies and nurtured plants.
+An aggressive gardener, Miss Ethel blocked or destroyed enemies and nurtured plants.
 Slugs curled and died under vinegar-seasoned water.
 Bold, confident raccoons cried and ran away when their tender feet touched crushed newspaper or chicken wire.
 Corn stalks safe from skunks slept in peace under paper bags.
 Under her care pole beans curved then straightened to advertize their readiness.
-Strawberry fendrils wandered, their berries shining in morning rain.
-Bees Blank and unable to the spend to Miss Ethel's report diagnosis, gathered to salute illisium and drink the juice.
+Strawberry tendrils wandered, their scarlet berries shining in morning rain.
+Honeybees gathered to salute illisium and drink the juice.
 Her garden was not Eden; it was so much more than that.
-For her it was the whole minetened garden predatory world in her backyard, competing with its nourishment, its beauty, its benefits and its demands.
+For her the whole predatory world threatened her garden, competing with its nourishment, its beauty, its benefits and its demands.
 And she loved it.
 What in this world did Cee love?
 She would have to think about that.
 Meantime her brother was there with her, which was very comforting but she didn't need him as she had before.
 He had literally saved her life, but she neither missed nor wanted his fingers at the nape of her neck telling her not to cry, that everything would be all right.
 Some things, perhaps, but not everything.
-"I can't have children," Cee told him "Never."
+"I can't have children," Cee told him.
+"Never."
 She lowered the flame under the pot of cabbage.
+"The doctor?"
 "The doctor."
 "I'm sorry, Cee.
 Really sorry."
 Frank moved toward her.

 "Don't," she said, pushing his hand away.
 "I didn't feel anything at first when Miss Ethel told me but now I think about it all the time.
 It's like there's a baby girl somewhere waiting to be born.
 She's somewhere close by in the air, in this house and she picked me to be born to.
 And now she has to find some other mother."
 Cee began to sob.

 "Come on, girl.
 Don't cry," whispered Frank.